ihdavjar/FlapKine/docs/_sources/user_guide/window/project_editor.rst.txt

 --------------------

 - **Overview:**
-  Renders the STL model in motion, providing an interactive 3D experience.
+  Renders the STL model in motion, providing an interactive 3D experience, which can be controlled using the mouse, with functions like rotation, zooming, and panning.

 - **Key Features:**

   - **Interactive Controls:** Rotate, zoom, and pan using the mouse.

   - **Playback Controls:** Play, pause, or scrub through the animation timeline.

   - **Visualization Aid:** Helps set camera and lighting configurations for the final video render.

   - **Coordinate Axes:** Displays both body-fixed axes (A, B, C) and inertial axes (X, Y, Z).

 ---